TrevorBushnell/TrevorBushnell.github.io/content/blog/03-Top 10 Undergrad Songs.md

 * Ensemble: Concert Choir
 * Here's Robert Shaw's choir singing this piece

 Throughout my four years at Gonzaga, I got the opportunity to sing two bucketlist songs - this one is one of them.
+I'm a big fan of this text specifically, and Lauridsen absolutely nails it on the head with some stunning harmonies on top of this beautiful text.
+It's also one of the few Tenor 1 lines I really enjoy - there's something special about just getting to float above the altos half the time.
+Not only that, but the Tenor 1's also have these fascinating harmonies that are vastly different from the rest of the choir and a ball to sing.
+This was the headliner piece for our Candlelight Christmas concert in 2022, and it landed well with our audience despite 1/3 of our choir being out for COVID for our Sunday performance.

+*What I learned:* Clearly I like Christmas music because I was absolutely vibing with this piece, even more than with O Come Emmanuel.

 ## #4: Abendlied (Joseph Reinberger)